Engineering work experience always trumps formal education. So it’s important to get real-world experience as soon as possible.

 The shortcomings of formal engineering education

-But, for a young unstructured student, it’s difficult to maximize the experience.
+Now don’t get me wrong, engineering education isn’t outright horrible.
+You come out with what you put in.
+But for a young naive student, it’s difficult to maximize the experience.
 Especially given how the education system still operates as it did decades ago.

 - Read about real-world engineering projects in books and on the internet

 - Review and understand real-world designs in your field of work

 - Speak with practicing engineers and pick their brains

 This will all help you, piece together what you’re presented with in the classroom.
 When I revisited my college textbooks after I began working, concepts made so much more sense to me.
 And this overview shines a light on the 4 general problems with classroom learning, we’ll go over.